-- 1. Orientation or induction is a technique by which a new employee is rehabilitated into the changed surroundings and introduced to the practices, policies and purpose of the organization. - 2.
-Two objectives of the orientation process are: - To avoid the insecure feeling of a newcomer who joins an organization - To develop a strong feeling about the workplace and work environment - 3.
-There are a variety of OJT methods, such as the following: - Coaching - Under study - Job rotation - Internship - Apprenticeship - 4.
-According to some training practitioners, training needs assessment focuses on analysing those training needs that have already been identified.
+- 2. The purpose of the follow-up induction programme is to find out whether the employee is reasonably satisfied with the job. - 3.
+There are a variety of OJT methods, such as the following: - (a) Coaching - (b) Under study - (c) Job rotation - (d) Internship - (e) Apprenticeship - 4.
+According to some training practitioners, training needs assessment focuses on analyzing those training needs that have already been identified.
 While others use the training needs assessment as a blanket term, inclusive of identification of training needs and analysis of needs themselves. - 5.
-The lecture is the most formal of training methods and in training terms it means a verbal presentation given before the trainees for instruction and it may be accompanied by visual aids like flipcharts or projections. - 6.
-Role play is a training method in which trainees enact hypothetical situations.
+Role play is a training method in which trainees enact hypothetical situations. - 6.
+How can a simulator training be made effective?
+For effective simulator training, it is important not only to physically replicate the equipment, but also to create the same operational environment including the psychological pressures.

-- NOTES - Orientation or induction is a technique by which a new employee is rehabilitated into the changed surroundings and introduced to the practices, policies and purpose of the organization. - In an organization, orientation is required for overcoming employee anxiety, reality shocks and for accommodating employees. - To improve the effectiveness of every organization they need to have welltrained and experienced people to perform the activities that have to be done. - If the current or potential job occupant can meet this requirement, training is not important.
+- Placement is the process of assigning a specific job to each one of the selected candidates.
+In very simple words placement means sending the newly employed person to some department for work. - According to R.P Billimoria, induction or orientation is 'a technique by which a new employee is rehabilitated into the changed surroundings and introduced to the practices, policies and purposes of the organization'. - In an organization, orientation is required for overcoming employee anxiety, reality shocks and for accommodating employees. - To improve the effectiveness of every organization they need to have well-trained and experienced people to perform the activities that have to be done. - If the current or potential job occupant can meet this requirement, training is not important.
 But when this is not the case, it is necessary to raise the skill levels and increase the versatility and adaptability of employees. - The forms and types of employee training methods are interrelated.
-It is difficult, if not impossible, to say which of the methods or combination of methods is more useful than the other. - The lecture is the most formal of training methods and in training terms it means a verbal presentation given before the trainees for instruction and it may be accompanied by visual aids like flipcharts or projections. - In the case study method, it is the case/problem which is the source of learning rather than the trainer.
+It is difficult, if not impossible, to say which of the methods or combination of methods is more useful than the other. - The lecture is the most formal of training methods and in training terms it means a verbal presentation given before the trainees for instruction and it may be accompanied by visual aids like flipcharts or projections.

+- In the case study method, it is the case/problem which is the source of learning rather than the trainer.
 All the same this is not to suggest that the trainer has no role to play, as it is the trainer who selects the cases and directs the discussion in a specific line of enquiry. - Role play is a training method in which trainees enact hypothetical situations.
 They play assigned roles, by improvising their behaviour. - Simulation represents replication of environment, processes and situations that occur in a work situation/environment.
 The aim of this method is to provide the trainee with the 'feel' of the work place situation in a controlled setting.

-- Internship: It refers to the position of a student or trainee who works in an organization, sometimes without pay, in order to gain work experience or satisfy requirements for a qualification. - Vestibule Training: It is one of the methods of training, where the technical staff, especially those who deal with the tools and machinery, are given the job education training in the workplace other than the main production plant. - Simulation: It is an imitation of the operation of a real-world process or system. • Case study: It is a process or record of research into the development of a particular person, group, or situation over a period of time.
+- Internship: It refers to the position of a student or trainee who works in an organization, sometimes without pay, in order to gain work experience or satisfy requirements for a qualification. - Case study: It is a process or record of research into the development of a particular person, group, or situation over a period of time.